MoisaAlin/mobile-shop/README.md

 # Mobile Shop.

+Disclaimer: This version is not finish and will be more polished in the future.
 This is a static website for a mobile shop, built using HTML, CSS, JS, Bootstrap, Javascript, and JQuery.
 The website consists of a single page that showcases the shop's products and allows users to browse and purchase mobile phones.

 ## Demo